justlucdewit/pong/README.md

 ## usage
-Run `pong` in your terminal, and enjoy! use `pong -m` for multiplayer (one player uses ws controlls and the otherone uses the arrow keys)
+Run `pong` in your terminal, and enjoy!
+Use `pong -m` for multiplayer (one player uses ws controlls and the otherone uses the arrow keys)